Bellevue Digital Health (Lux)

 The portfolio contains fast-growing, disruptive companies that are applying digital technology to improve healthcare delivery and outcomes while making healthcare more cost-effective.
 In addition, the companies in the Digital Health Fund's portfolio are expected to generate high double-digit sales growth rates over the coming years and visibility is good.

 The growing acceptance of digital solutions in the wake of the pandemic has pushed up the potential growth trajectory of the digital health investment case.
 We also expect M&A activity to pick up significantly.
-Equity capital investors have invested about USD 97 bn in 4400 privately held digital health firms since 2011, so we expect a steady stream of attractive IPOs in the coming years – another reason, and an important one, for investing in this sector.
+Venture Capital (VC) investors in the US have invested about USD 103 bn in 4500 digital health VC transactions since 2011, so we expect a steady stream of attractive IPOs in the coming years – another reason, and an important one, for investing in this sector.

 Documents